restify/node-restify/docs/pages/components/server.md

 Before each request has been routed, a `pre` event is fired.
 This event can be hooked into handle audit logs and other metrics.
-Since this event fires *before* routing has occured, it will firing regardless of whether the route is supported or not, e.g. requests that result in a `404`.
+Since this event fires *before* routing has occured, it will fire regardless of whether the route is supported or not, e.g. requests that result in a `404`.

 The singature for the `pre` event is as follows: